ANDDigest/Text-Mining_Hybrid_RE/validation/context_based/GoldStandards/readme.md

-# GoldStandards Subfolder
+# GoldStandards

-The `GoldStandards` subfolder contains datasets used to evaluate the accuracy of our fine-tuned Large Language Model (LLM) in predicting protein–protein interactions based on textual data.
+This folder contains datasets used to evaluate the accuracy of our fine-tuned Large Language Model (LLM) in predicting protein–protein interactions based on textual data.
 These datasets are derived from established gold standard corpora and include both positive and negative examples.

 ## Contents